Davide64-dev/FEUP_FSI_CTF/CTF7.md

 (**print 3**)

-Then, with the register value, we are able to insert it on the "exploit_example.py" in format string: "\x60\xC0\x04\x08" and obtain the "flag_placeholder"
+Once we determined the address ("\x60\xC0\x04\x08" in format string), we are able to inject the input with the exploit on the "exploit_example.py" and obtain the "flag_placeholder".

 (**print 4**)
 (**print 5**)